Peels with Glam and Glow BBS

 Medium-depth and deep peels may cause swelling and blisters.
 These blisters may break, crust and turn brown, and then cause the skin to peel off.
 Deeper peels take seven to 14 days or longer to heal completely.

-All Peels at Glam and Glow BBS are tested and approved for all skin types.
-But if you’re pregnant, recently had another procedure, suffer from a skin condition, taking medications, people with a history of fever blisters (cold sores) or keloids (raised scars) are at higher risk for complications after a chemical peel.
+All Peels at Glam and Glow BBS are from Skin Scripts Rx and are tested and approved for all skin types.
+But if you’re pregnant, recently had another procedure, suffer from a skin condition, taking medications, people with a history of fever blisters (cold sores), Herpes Complex Virus or keloids (raised scars) are at higher risk for complications after a chemical peel.

 After treatment, esthetician advise the daily use of a broad-spectrum sunscreen to help lessen the formation of new spots and lines.
 To learn about Chemical Aftercare Click here